WHO WE ARE

 A Physical Discipline

-Breath, posture, vocal resonance, and presence shape how language is received long before content is evaluated.
+Breath, posture, vocal tone, and presence shape how language is received long before content is evaluated.
 When those elements are untrained, even strong ideas struggle to land.
 When they're coordinated, communication becomes clear, credible, and felt.

 Our work begins there.